2020 Nova Scotia attacks: Political reactions

 Canadian Prime Minister Justin Trudeau expressed his condolences and delivered remarks on the mass shooting tragedy in Nova Scotia.
 During his morning address from Rideau Cottage on April 20, he reaffirmed his commitment to strengthening gun control.
 Trudeau also stated, "A gunman claimed the lives of at least 18 people.
 Among them, a woman in uniform, whose job it is to protect lives, even if it endangers her own, constable Heidi Stevenson of the RCMP" and asked the media to not use the attacker's name or image: "Do not give this person the gift of infamy."

 On April 19, 2020, the prime minister, Justin Trudeau, issued a statement on the shooting in Portapique, Nova Scotia, saying:

 Nova Scotia Premier Stephen McNeil told reporters, "This is one of the most senseless acts of violence in our province's history."
 He expressed his condolences to the residents affected and the families of the victims.

 Elizabeth II, Queen of Canada, expressed her condolences, saying that she and Prince Philip were "saddened by the appalling events", and that her thoughts and prayers were with the people of Nova Scotia and all Canadians.
 She also paid tribute to the "bravery and sacrifice" of the RCMP and other emergency services.

 The White House condemned the attacks and expressed US President Donald Trump and First Lady Melania Trump's condolences.
-Statement from the Press Secretary released the following: “As friends and neighbors, we will always stand with one another through our most trying times and greatest challenges.
+Statement from the Press Secretary released the following: “As friends and neighbours, we will always stand with one another through our most trying times and greatest challenges.
 The United States strongly condemns these murders, and our prayers are with the victims and their families”.
 Condolences for the victims were issued by other countries as well.

 Since the attacks, the lack of transparency in the investigation has been strongly criticised, and calls have been made for a public inquiry into the police response, including by dozens of senators from Nova Scotia and across the country.
 On June 3, Nova Scotia Justice Minister Mark Furey announced a public inquiry of some kind will be held in the near future, but a month later, he said the proceedings into the inquiry's formation were being hampered by legal technicalities.
 On July 28, federal Public Safety Minister Bill Blair announced that a public inquiry would take place.